 Total enrollment in this course is limited.
-Preference is given to nutritionists who work in North Carolina Children’s Developmental Services Agencies (CDSAs) and local health agencies and a limited number of spots are available to others.
+Preference is given to nutritionists who work in North Carolina Local Health Agencies and in Children’s Developmental Services Agencies (CDSAs); a limited number of spots are available to others.

 The course fee is $50 for public health nutrition personnel in North Carolina Local Health Agencies and pediatric nutritionists in Children’s Developmental Services Agencies and $100 for all others.

 All registration fees must be received or postmarked no later than December 18, 2015, or your registration will be canceled.
 Find registration and payment deadlines at the top of this page.
 You will be able to pay for the course after you have been accepted in the program.